-Motorcycle enthusiasts often cite the thrill of speed and love for the open road as the inspiration behind their passion, but a new research study is linking the effects of that enthusiasm with permanent hearing damage.
+Motorcycle enthusiasts often cite the thrill of speed and love for the open road as the inspiration behind their passion, but if you love riding, beware: Research links the effects of that enthusiasm with permanent hearing damage.

 Research jointly completed by a prominent German automobile association and a manufacturer of hearing protection solutions analyzed results related to both the duration of a biker’s ride and the speed of the motorcycle.
 The study revealed that bikers may be susceptible to permanent hearing damage after just 15 minutes of riding without earplugs at 62 mph.